-^{}Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+^{} Credit totals do not include Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.

 ^{} Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.